 AZ

-The Legacy Mine Cleanup Act of 2025 is setting up a dedicated cleanup crew within the Environmental Protection Agency (EPA).
-Specifically, it creates the Office of Mountains, Deserts, and Plains inside the EPA’s solid waste management division.
-This new office’s main job is to coordinate and streamline the cleanup of contamination left over from old hardrock mining—what the bill calls “covered mine sites”—across federal, state, tribal, and private lands.
-This isn’t about creating new rules; the bill explicitly states the EPA is limited to its existing cleanup authorities, like those under Superfund (CERCLA) and the Solid Waste Disposal Act (SWDA).
-The goal is coordination, not new regulation.
+The Legacy Mine Cleanup Act of 2025 is setting up a new specialized task force within the Environmental Protection Agency (EPA).
+It’s called the Office of Mountains, Deserts, and Plains, and its entire mission is to coordinate and accelerate the cleanup of contamination left behind by old hardrock mining operations across the country.
+This isn't about creating new rules; the bill explicitly states the EPA isn't getting any new regulatory muscle here.
+Instead, it’s about making existing cleanup laws—like Superfund—work faster and smarter on sites where the original responsible parties are long gone or hard to find.